Dental health is an essential component of a child’s overall health. But dental services can be expensive and out of reach for many families.

 When patients walk into his office, Dr. Levy tells them exactly what to expect and explains what tools he uses and why.
 He also asks questions about their classes and hobbies, which allows them to relax.
 His patients range from 10 to 18 years old.

 Many of the students at Salomé Ureña Campus, which houses two middle schools and a high school, speak English as a second language.
 The clinic employs dental assistants who speak Spanish to remove any language barriers.

 “I’ve had incredible results by spending the time to engage each child,” he said.

 To make access to these services painless for parents, the school sends a release form to each home.
 Once a release form is signed, the student is taken out of class briefly for any exam, cleaning, or other dental procedure.

-Researchers have found that school-based dental clinics not only improve dental health, but are important in tackling racial and economic disparities.
+Researchers have found that school-based dental clinics not only improve dental health, but are also important in tackling racial and economic disparities.